jinscodes/Blog_nextJS/data/posts/ts-compiler-options.md

 Importing like '../../../ index.ts' is not pretty, but there is no problem working for now, but it may cause problems when writing or refactoring projects in the future.

-For example, if you try to import the same module by creating a file in another path, the location reference point will be different, making it very cumbersome to find the relative path differently because the relative path can vary.
+For example, if we try to import the same module by creating a file in another path, the location reference point will be different, making it very cumbersome to find the relative path differently because the relative path can vary.

-At this time, if you set the baseUrl attribute and the paths attribute, you can import it as an absolute path.
-Then, you can write it neatly as an absolute path as follows.
+At this time, if we set the baseUrl attribute and the paths attribute, we can import it as an absolute path.
+Then, we can write it neatly as an absolute path as follows.

 ```jsx
 import styled from 'styled-components';